aPisC/phroper/readme.md

-# Phapi
+# Phroper

 Headless CMS engine, written in php, written for you ❤.

 ## Startup configuration

-In order to handle incoming request with Phapi, you have to redirect the request to a php file (for example: index.php).
+In order to handle incoming request with Phroper, you have to redirect the request to a php file (for example: index.php).
 If you are using apache server, write a .htaccess file an enable url rewriteing module.

 Example content of .htaccess: